rmendal/docker-light-baseimage/README.md

 ## Overview

 This image takes all the advantages of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) but makes programs optional which allow more lightweight images and single process images.
-It also define simple directory structure and files to quickly set how a program (here called service) is installed, setup and run.
+It also defines simple directory structure and files to quickly set how a program (called services herein) is installed, setup and run.

-So major features are:
+Some major features are:
- - Greats building tools to minimize the image number of layers and optimize image build.
+ - Great building tools to minimize the number of layers and optimize image build.
  - Simple way to install services and multiple process image stacks (runit, cron, syslog-ng-core and logrotate) if needed.
  - Getting environment variables from **.yaml** and **.json** files.
  - Special environment files **.startup.yaml** and **.startup.json** deleted after image startup files first execution to keep the image setup secret.